lood339/scratch-net/README.md

-# object-detection
+# scratch-net
-Toy examples for object classification/detection.
+Toy examples for object classification and classification

 Dependencies: